Home

 ________________________

 167th Street 167th Street (West 167th St and Grand Concourse) opened 7/1/1933: local station, side platforms, and 2 tracks.
-Similar to 170th St in layout, there is 1 F/T mezzanine and 2 P/T platform level fare control areas.
-F/T mezzanine side at far north end has 4 street stairs to 167th St, one stair to each corner, and is larger than the 170th Street mezzanine.
+Similar to 170th St in layout, there is 1 Fulltime mezzanine and 2 Part time platform level fare control areas.
+Fulltime mezzanine side at far north end has 4 street stairs to 167th St, one stair to each corner, and is larger than the 170th Street mezzanine.
 Alongside the sides of the mezzanine are two winding stairs to 167th St. underpass and was permanently closed for security reasons in 1993.
 There is no pedestrian access to the underpass from either side outside on street level.
-At the south end are 2 P/T areas to McClellan Street, the S/B side has a ghost booth due to the 2003 booth closings, while N/B end is exit only.
-Each P/T mezzanine has 1 street stair.
+At the south end are 2 Part time areas to McClellan Street, the South side has a ghost booth due to the 2003 booth closings, while Northbound end is exit only.
+Each Part time mezzanine has 1 street stair.
 A tower sits on the far north end at the Manhattan-bound platform, and is usable.
-This tower will be closed and removed once the signal system on the Concourse line is completed in 2006.
+This tower was closed and removed .

 ________________________